eagle-io/docs/source/topics/device_configuration/worldsensing_loadsensing/index.rst

 |
 |

-2. Select *Upload data to ftp.eagle.io* as the transport type.
-A unique *Ftp user* account will be automatically generated per data source.
-A password should also be specified for additional security.
+2. Select *Upload to ftp.eagle.io* as the transport type.
+A unique *Username* will be automatically generated per data source; for this example, it is ``spoon-table-node``.
+A password should also be entered for additional security.
 Select the desired timezone (in this example it is **UTC** to match the timezone of the data file) and click **Next**.

 .. only:: not latex